GfSE/SpecIF/documentation/02_Concepts.md

 ## Semantics

 To avoid manual work of mapping data when exporting and importing data in different tools, the SpecIF standard defines standardized naming's (*title*) for data representations and their meanings (semantics).
 The most names hereby come from the Dublin Core Metadata Initiative.

-One example: The Dublin Core Metadata Initiaive has defined the term *dcterms:title* to represent any kind of a name.
+One example: The Dublin Core Metadata Initiative has defined the term *dcterms:title* to represent any kind of a name.
-So in SpecIF a propertyClass for *dcterms:title* is defined.
+Therefore, in SpecIF a propertyClass named *dcterms:title* is used to assert an element's title.
-These property class is then used in the class definitions for resources and statements each time a title resp. name is required for a special kind of data element.

 In every application domains all properties containing a name using as key for this property the term *dcterms:title*.
 It is used in a requirement to represent the requirement title just as in a SpecIF-UML- mapping to represent the name of a class or any other UML-model element and so on.